-This policy provides broad guidance to school divisions and the Conseil des écoles fransaskoises, independent schools, and First Nations schools approved to offer secondary level credits regarding development of administrative procedures for student-initiated and designed projects in the Special Project 10, 20 and 30 credits.
+This policy provides broad guidance to the Education Organization.
+This includes provincial school divisions, the Conseil des écoles fransaskoises, the Saskatchewan Distance Learning Corporation, independent schools, First Nations schools, regional colleges, historical high schools, and care and custody facilities that offer Kindergarten to Grade 12 education in Saskatchewan approved to offer secondary level credits regarding development of administrative procedures for student-initiated and designed projects in the Special Project 10, 20 and 30 credits.
 These credits may be used to fulfill elective requirements for graduation.
 Granting credit for approved student-initiated and designed projects recognizes student achievement in areas outside of the regular Secondary Level program.
 These credits encourage students to become involved in creating, planning and organizing their own projects.
 A final mark record of Standing Granted (SG) will be awarded for the successful completion of a special project.
 The mark of SG will appear on the official Transcript of Secondary Level Achievement.